-The latest offering from Helly Hansen has definitely set the bar high for a near-perfect jacket for active winter sports such as snowshoeing and cold-weather hiking.
-The new Liftaloft Hooded Stretch Insulator Jacket improves on the impressive job Helly Hansen accomplished more than a year ago when it introduced its Lifaloft Insulator jackets.
-The first Liftaloft jackets coats were amazingly warm and light, but the Stretch Insulator shattered that barrier.
+The latest offering from Helly Hansen has set the bar high for a near-perfect jacket for active winter sports such as snowshoeing and cold-weather hiking.
+The Liftaloft Hooded Stretch Insulator Jacket improves on Helly Hansen’s impressive job several years ago when it introduced its Lifaloft Insulator jackets.
+The first Liftaloft jackets were amazingly warm and light, but the Stretch Insulator shattered that barrier.

-When I reviewed the original Lifaloft Insulator jackets in 2019, I had a few criticisms, particularly when it came to the fit.
+When I reviewed the original Lifaloft Insulator jackets in 2019, I had a few criticisms, mainly regarding the fit.
 The originals were based on a more athletic fit.
-The athletic fit didn’t work well for me since I’ll never be accused of having an athletic build.
+Unfortunately, the athletic fit didn’t work well for me since I’ll never be accused of having an athletic build.
 So, the original Liftaloft Insulator jacket was uncomfortably tight in the torso for my taste, although it was still wearable.

 Apparently, Helly Hansen listened to such concerns.
-The Stretch Insulator’s fit is much more generous, even before the material’s stretchiness is taken into account.
+As a result, the Stretch Insulator’s fit is much more generous, even before the material’s stretchiness is considered.
 Helly Hansen provided me an XXL jacket to review, and I could likely have gone a size smaller.

 Warmth & Breathability

 On its own, the jacket is equally as light and warm as its predecessor.
-But, the new Liftaloft Hooded Stretch Insulator Jacket has better water-proofing on a more cloth-like exterior.
+But, the updated Liftaloft Hooded Stretch Insulator Jacket has better waterproofing on a more cloth-like exterior.
 The stretch panels are located on the sides and work very well indeed.

 Since the weather has been unseasonably mild in Southern Ontario, where I live, with an accompanying lack of snow, I haven’t been able to try it on an actual snowshoeing excursion as yet.
 However, I have tested it extensively for walking and hiking in cool weather.
 The coldest morning we’ve had this season was -13 C (8 F), and the jacket held up perfectly in those conditions, so long as I was active.
 As I like to put it, this isn’t a standing-around jacket.